learn-co-students/dumbo-web-010620-jewel-miner-cc-assignment-jewel-miner-1581364581/README.md

 We currently have two models: **Miner** and **Jewel**.
 A miner can have many jewels, and a Jewel can have many miners who own them.
 The migration files we've provided may need to be tweaked AND/OR a new migration file added to account for this many-to-many relationship.

 # Provided for You
-- Miner Index page.
+- Miner Index page
-- Jewel Index page.
+- Jewel Index page
-- A Navigation bar.
+- A Navigation bar
-- Provided CSS for styling.
+- CSS for styling (Courtesy of Water CSS)

 # Deliverables
 ### Associations